rdlucas2/ddargo/app-src/discordbot/README.md

-# discordbot - FastAPI Application
+# discordbot

-This repository contains a simple FastAPI application containerized using Docker.
+This repository contains a simple script posting a message to discord containerized using Docker - the intention being it'll be called as a k8s cronjob for the demo argo cluster setup.
 Below are instructions for building, testing, and scanning the application.

 ## Building and Uploading the Docker Image